-This article is oriented for newbies.
-I want to learn you a bit how to code things like downloaders from video hosting providers.
-Of course you could use ready-made libraries to solve that task and that is prefect solution.
-However, if you prefer to learn how to do it by yourself let’s go under cut and learn how to download Vimeo video using Python!
+This article is oriented toward newbies.
+I want to teach you a bit about coding things like downloaders from video hosting providers.
+Of course, you could use ready-made libraries to solve that task, which is a perfect solution.
+However, if you prefer to learn how to do it by yourself let’s go undercut and learn how to download Vimeo video using Python!

 A bit of back-story

-So, I could name this article how to download Vimeo video using NodeJS or something else.
-In general that doesn’t matter.
+So, I could name this article on how to download Vimeo video using NodeJS or something else.
+In general, that doesn’t matter.

-I’ll split article on logic based part to make reading it more comfort.
+I’ll split the article into logic-based parts to make reading it more comfortable.
 Let’s go forward.

-I made this post and this code for learning purpose.
+I made this post and this code for learning purposes.
 I don’t recommend it for commercial use.
 I’m not responsible for any damage caused by this code.
-Please, don’t lawlessly use this code and avoid any kind of illegal activities.
+Please, don’t lawlessly use this code and avoid illegal activities.

 Setup empty project

-This part is not related to article theme.
-In general you need to just create main.py file and use locally installed Python.
-I am planing to use version 3.10, but I guess my code will be work fine in versions like 3.9, 3.7, etc.
+This part is not related to the article’s theme.
+In general, you need to just create main.py file and use locally installed Python.
+I plan to use version 3.10, but I guess my code will work fine in versions like 3.9, 3.7, etc.

-When you watching video in the browser everything is going automatically.
-Browser execute page code and starting downloading the video.
-When there is enough data for showing video you could press play and browser will start playing video.
+When you watch video in the browser, everything goes automatically.
+The browser executes the page code and starts downloading the video.
+When there is enough data to show video you could press play, and the browser will start playing video.

 We need to do the same.
 I mean find out where is video file URL and then download it.